 Many Illinois seniors do not realize that coverage and benefits change yearly with Part C plans, or fail to review the Annual Notice of Change before Annual Enrollment.

-As a member of Medicare Advantage, each fall, you should receive a Plan Annual Notice of Change (ANOC).
-This document includes important information about any changes to your plan that will take effect the following January.
-This is your opportunity to review your plan to decide if it will still meet your needs the following year.
+As a member of Part C, each fall, you should receive an Annual Notice of Change.
+This document includes information about changes to your plan that will take effect the following January.
+Changes to your premium, deductibles, copayments, prescription, and network providers.
+Your maximum out-of-pocket limit may be reduced.
+This is your opportunity to review your coverage and decide if your plan still meets your needs.

-The good news is, Medicare plans must send an Annual Notice of Change no later than September 30—a couple of weeks before the start of Open Enrollment.
-If you don’t receive it, contact your plan.
+There are many different Part C plans, some with prescription benefits included, and some without.
+HMOs and PPOs are not required to offer prescription benefits.
+If you choose this type of plan that does not offer coverage, you may not join a separate Part D plan.
+Plans must send an Annual Notice of Change no later than September 30, a couple of weeks before the start of Open Enrollment.
+If you don’t receive it, contact your plan administrator or agent.
 Details on how to request the notice can be found on the back of your membership card.
-If you decide to keep your Medicare Advantage plan, you don’t need to do anything at all and you will automatically be re-enrolled in your current plan for another year.
+If you decide to keep your plan, you don’t need to do anything at all and you will automatically be re-enrolled in your plan for another year.

 Annual Notice of Change: https://www.medicare.gov/forms-help-and-resources/mail-about-medicare/plan-annual-notice-of-change.html